garfix/nli-go/doc/manual/knowledge-engineer/function-reference/multi-binding.md

 Takes in all current bindings and removes the ones whose E value is not the smallest number.

     go:smallest(E)

+## sort

+Sorts the bindings by the values of the variable `E`

+    go:sort(E)

+Values of E must be either all numbers, or all strings.

 ## exists